Since July 1985, I have worked on a variety of tasks at STScI, including:

 Panel Chair for 1 E/PO NASA peer review panel and panel member for 2 others, at STScI, at NASA HQ, and remotely.

 testing JWST Design Reference Mission observing programs of several types, especially Deep Fields DRM observing programs, with Massimo Stiavelli and others, modifying as needed for testing purposes.

 Since switching to INS (the Instruments Division at STScI) in 2004, I have worked on a variety of instrument-related tasks, including:

-ACS and WFPC2 calibration in general, and the original automated ACS superbias and superdark calibration pipeline (with Mike Swam, Max Mutchler, and Marco Sirianni).
+ACS and WFPC2 calibration in general, and former lead partner for ACS in the original automated ACS superbias and superdark calibration pipeline (with Mike Swam, Max Mutchler, and Marco Sirianni).

 former ACS+WFPC2 Help Desk Lead